Category Archives: Energy

 The prize of oil becomes way too expensive if we take all its externalities into consideration.
 The clean up, environmental and health costs and impact on the local economy are all externalities that should be considered when paying for oil.
 In the long run green energy is not only cleaner and safer but also much cheaper!

-As discussed in the previous post ” Running out” we only have a few more years of oil left before we exhaust the last reserves on earth, and we should be moving towards renewables at a much higher speed.
+We only have a few more years of oil left before we exhaust the last reserves on earth, and we should be moving towards renewables at a much higher speed.

 President Obama just lifted the moratorium on deep water drilling, so unfortunately it looks like we will continue to drill until the last drop of oil, no matter how many more accidents, spills or deaths this may cause.